-The following unaudited pro forma consolidated statements of operations for the year ended September 30, 2018 and the nine months ended June 30, 2019 present our consolidated results of operations after giving effect to (i) the Reorganization, including this offering, as described under "Corporate Reorganization," as if such transactions occurred on October 1, 2017, (ii) the use of the estimated net proceeds to us from this offering, as described under "Use of Proceeds," (iii) the repayment of the Opco Preferred Units remaining after application of net proceeds with borrowings under the Term and Revolver Credit Facility, and (iv) a provision for corporate income taxes on the income attributable to OneWater Inc. at an effective rate of 24.7% for each of the nine months ended June 30, 2019 and the fiscal year ended September 30, 2018, inclusive of all U.S. federal, state and local income taxes (collectively, the "pro forma adjustments").
-The unaudited pro forma consolidated balance sheet as of June 30, 2019 gives effect to the pro forma adjustments, including this offering, as if the same had occurred on June 30, 2019.
+The following unaudited pro forma consolidated statements of operations for the year ended September 30, 2019 present our consolidated results of operations after giving effect to (i) the Reorganization, including this offering, as described under "Corporate Reorganization," as if such transactions occurred on October 1, 2018, (ii) the use of the estimated net proceeds to us from this offering, as described under "Use of Proceeds," (iii) the repayment of the Opco Preferred Units remaining after application of net proceeds with cash on hand and borrowings under the Term and Revolver Credit Facility, and (iv) a provision for corporate income taxes on the income attributable to OneWater Inc. at an effective rate of 24.6% for the fiscal year ended September 30, 2019, inclusive of all U.S. federal, state and local income taxes (collectively, the "pro forma adjustments").
+The unaudited pro forma consolidated balance sheet as of September 30, 2019 gives effect to the pro forma adjustments, including this offering, as if the same had occurred on September 30, 2019.

-We have derived the unaudited pro forma consolidated financial information for the year ended September 30, 2018 from the audited historical financial statements of OneWater LLC and its subsidiaries included elsewhere in this prospectus.
-We have derived the unaudited pro forma consolidated financial information as of and for the nine months ended June 30, 2019 from the unaudited historical financial statements of OneWater LLC and its subsidiaries included elsewhere in this prospectus.
+We have derived the unaudited pro forma consolidated financial information for the year ended September 30, 2019 from the audited historical financial statements of OneWater LLC and its subsidiaries included elsewhere in this prospectus.
 The unaudited pro forma financial information should be read in conjunction with the historical financial statements.